lauramparker/Node.js-README-Generator/README.md

 <p> <img src="/assets/createREADME (1).png" width="350" height="350" />
 </p>

+<h3>Walkthrough Demo:</h3>
+<iframe src="https://drive.google.com/file/d/1BFRoLWZ-01YnhQhzzqoMhwPeiBgRS-YW/preview" width="640" height="480"></iframe>

 <h3>Installation:</h3>
     To set-up the development environment, first clone the repository found at https://github.com/lauramparker/Node.js-Professional-README-Generator.
 Here you will find an index.js file.
 To run the application, you must first install: Node.js (https://nodejs.org/en/download/)

-    From the command line, enter     node index.js    to run the application.
+<p> From the command line, enter     node index.js    to run the application.
 Then follow the comand line prompts to enter information (project title, description, etc).

-    After completing the command line prompts, the application will write to an index.html file, which will generate the README site.
+After completing the command line prompts, the application will write to an index.html file, which will generate the README site.</p>

 <h3>Usage:</h3>
     Use this project as an example of a command line application using node.js